• Officers & Staff

 Denise oversees the daily operations of the State Lodge, which also provides services to the FOP Ohio Labor Council.
 Her duties include but not limited to: Assisting FOP State Board Members and the Executive Director of the FOP/OLC, supervising staff, preparing for board meetings and conferences, working with the FOPA State Lodge and their clerical/membership needs, processing per capita, communications with members of the FOP, FOP/OLC and FOPA.
 She also coordinates FOP and FOP/OLC accidental death benefits.

-OLC Chief Counsel
+OLC General Counsel

 Kay Cremeans